openservicemesh/osm/DESIGN.md

 	// ListAllowedInboundServices lists the inbound services allowed to connect to the given service.
 	ListAllowedInboundServices(service.MeshService) ([]service.MeshService, error)

-	// ListAllowedOutboundServices lists the services the given service is allowed outbound connections to.
-	ListAllowedOutboundServices(service.MeshService) ([]service.MeshService, error)

 	// ListAllowedInboundServiceAccounts lists the downstream service accounts that can connect to the given service account ListAllowedInboundServiceAccounts(service.K8sServiceAccount) ([]service.K8sServiceAccount, error)